doldecomp/melee/README.md

 ## Build Instructions

 1. Obtain a clean DOL of Melee 1.2 and place it in the build folder and name it `baserom.dol`.
-2. Download a copy of the MWCC (Build 158) PowerPC and place it in a mwcc_compiler folder in root.
+2. Obtain a copy of the MWCC (Build 158) PowerPC and place it in a mwcc_compiler folder in root.
 3. Build tools and `make`.

 ## Contributions